HonzaBoh/gopy-routelette/README.txt

 C:/msg|[text] - relict from chat server, could be used to implement further functionality, broadcast of [text] in the room

-C:/quit - closes connection with the client and server, GUI clientwise its bound to exit button
+C:/quit - closes connection with the client and server, GUI: clientwise its bound to exit button

 S:/game-ready - initiating command 3 seconds prior game start
 C:/playermove|[yield/risk] - game move of roulette